White House Presidential Personnel Office

-The White House Presidential Personnel Office (PPO, sometimes written as Office of Presidential Personnel) is the White House Office tasked with vetting new appointees.
+The White House Presidential Personnel Office (PPO), sometimes written as Office of Presidential Personnel, is the part of the White House Office tasked with vetting new appointees.
 Its offices are on the first floor of the Eisenhower Executive Office Building in Washington, D.C.
 The PPO is one of the offices most responsible for assessing candidates to work at or for the White House.

-The Office is responsible for approximately 4,000 political appointment positions, of which 1,600 require Senate confirmation.
+The office is responsible for approximately 4,000 political appointment positions, of which 1,600 require Senate confirmation.
 The White House Presidential Office recruits candidates to serve in departments and agencies throughout the Executive Branch.
-It presents candidates for presidential appointments with Senate confirmation (PAS) to the Senate after they have been approved by the President of the United States.
+It presents candidates for presidential appointments with Senate confirmation (PAS) to the Senate after they have been approved by the president of the United States.
 The mission of the office is to provide the president with the best applicants possible for presidency-appointed positions.
 Lastly, it also provides policy guidance for federal department and agency heads on conduct for political activities.